Ortuna/heroku-buildpack-tex/README.md

 =====================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for working with TeX documents.
-In its raw form, it simply bundles a working TeX Live environment into your Heroku app and doesn't do anything else with it.
+It bundles a working TeX Live environment into your Heroku app and doesn't do anything else with it.
+Additionally, this buildpack will move latex packages in the bin/tex_dependencies subfolders into locations where they can be detected by latex.

     $ ls